The Rosetta Stone

 The core vocabulary

 Four terms.
 That's all you need to start translating.
+These are the foundational four of a larger notation system.

 O — Origin